Split tunneling

-For example, suppose a user utilizes a remote access VPN software client connecting to a campus network using a hotel wireless network.
-The user with split tunneling enabled is able to connect to file servers, database servers, mail servers and other servers on the corporate network through the VPN connection.
-When the user connects to Internet resources (websites, FTP sites, etc.), the connection request goes directly out the gateway provided by the hotel network.
-However, not every VPN allows split tunneling.
-Some VPNs with split tunneling include Private Internet Access (PIA), ExpressVPN, and Surfshark.

-Split tunneling is sometimes categorized based on how it is configured.
 A split tunnel configured to only tunnel traffic destined to a specific set of destinations is called a split-include tunnel.
 When configured to accept all traffic except traffic destined to a specific set of destinations, it is called a split-exclude tunnel.

-Advantages

-One advantage of using split tunneling is that it alleviates bottlenecks and conserves bandwidth as Internet traffic does not have to pass through the VPN server.

-Another advantage is in the case where a user works at a supplier or partner site and needs access to network resources on both networks.
-Split tunneling prevents the user from having to continually connect and disconnect.

-Disadvantages

-A disadvantage is that when split tunneling is enabled, users bypass gateway level security that might be in place within the company infrastructure.
-For example, if web or content filtering is in place, this is something usually controlled at a gateway level, not the client PC.

-ISPs that implement DNS hijacking break name resolution of private addresses with a split tunnel.
+Not every VPN allows split tunneling.
+Advantages of split tunneling include alleviating bottlenecks, conserving bandwidth (as internet traffic does not have to pass through the VPN server), and enabling a user to not have to continually connect and disconnect when remotely accessing resources..
+Disadvantages include potentially bypassing gateway-level security that might be in place within the company infrastructure.
+Internet service providers often use split tunneling to that implement for DNS hijacking purposes.

 Variants and related technology

 Inverse split tunneling

-A variant of this split tunneling is called "inverse" split tunneling.
-By default all datagrams enter the tunnel except those destination IPs explicitly allowed by VPN gateway.
-The criteria for allowing datagrams to exit the local network interface (outside the tunnel) may vary from vendor to vendor (i.e.: port, service, etc.) This keeps control of network gateways to a centralized policy device such as the VPN terminator.
+An "inverse" split tunnel is one that allows all datagrams to enter the tunnel, except those destination IPs explicitly allowed by VPN gateway.
+The criteria for allowing datagrams to exit the local network interface (outside the tunnel) may vary from vendor to vendor.
+This keeps control of network gateways to a centralized policy device such as the VPN terminator.
 This can be augmented by endpoint policy enforcement technologies such as an interface firewall on the endpoint device's network interface driver, group policy object or anti-malware agent.
 This is related in many ways to network access control (NAC).